 Most Millennials will have grown up with technology and are comfortable using it in their day-to-day lives.
 Many will be happy to use their own mobile devices for work or will come into the workforce already very comfortable using a computer.
 Learning new technology and software will come more easily to them, so there may be less training before they’re ready to use it.
 For example, if your HRIS has an employee portal, Millennial employees may be more comfortable using its mobile app or online employee portal than asking HR staff.

 While many think that Millennials don’t have the same loyalty to a company that their predecessors did, that’s not necessarily the case.
 Millennials will be loyal to a company that values and trusts them, that will provide them with opportunities to grow and learn.
 Many are looking for flexibility and for a work-life balance.
 Millennials can be just as loyal to a company that shows it cares for them.

 Is your company looking for a HRIS to manage your applicant tracking and employee management?
-Visit our vendor match page to let HR Payroll Systems help match you with the vendor that will best fit your needs.
+Visit our Software Match page to let HR Payroll Systems help match you with the vendor that will best fit your needs.